CanLEAD

 Limitation Description

-Lower resolution The resolution is not as high compared to other bias-adjusted datasets.
+Lower resolution The spatial resolution is lower compared to other bias-adjusted datasets.

-Only two models Only includes one RCM and one GCM.
+Only two models Only includes one RCM and one GCM, where the RCM is driven by the GCM.
+Model uncertainty is not sampled with this dataset.

 CMIP5 era The dataset is based on CMIP5 data, which is not the most recent data available and uses different experiments than CMIP6.